Aditya-kore/JavaScript/README.md

 # JavaScript
-Project i did while learning to code in JavaScript and other languages.
+Projects I did while learning to code in JavaScript and other languages.